s2l1/Headless-Samourai-Dojo/README.md

 # for max security, I think the accesses to the RPC API should be restricted as much as possible by using rpcallowip=
 # the idea is to restrict this access to IP addresses of machines on the LAN which absolutely need to access the RPC API

+rpcallowip=127.0.0.1
+# if you have others clients running directly on the same machine (not inside docker)
+# adding a line rpcallowip=127.0.0.1 should help bitcoind and these clients communicate
+# if you have other clients (lnd, Electrum, etc) running on other local machines you'll need to add a new rpcallowip for them too

 rpcport=8332
 # port used to access rpc, 8332 is the default so do not change this